somyanath/Animated-Advertisement/README.md

 A animated advertisement of a product.
 The sole goal by building this webpage was to learn the concepts of positioning and transitions in css.

 TECH STACK: HTML - CSS

+### CHECKOUT THE LIVE VERSION OF THE PROJECT: https://somyanath.github.io/Animated-Advertisement/